-- Identification details including name (including any aliases), gender, date of birth, drivers licence number, current & most recent past addresses, and current and most recent past employers;
+- Identification details including name, gender, date of birth, driver’s licence numbers, current and most recent past addresses and current and most recent past employers;

 - Repayment history information in relation to consumer credit facilities provided by us or other credit providers, including whether you have made payments when due and if not when overdue payments have been made;

 - Financial hardship information, being a record that your payment obligations under your loan have been affected by an agreed financial hardship arrangement, which will be recorded with the repayment history information;

 - Details of previous requests made by a credit provider to credit reporting bodies in regard to credit applications including the date, loan amount and type of loan;